kovanostra/Udacity-projects/Self Driving Car Engineer/Finding Lane Lines on the Road/README.md

 ### 2. Limitations

-A limitation with my approach is that it will not work for left or right lines greater than the limits set inside the draw_lines() function and they will have to be increased.
-However, this poses the risk of not being able to filter correctly some other irrelevant lines.
+A limitation with this approach is that it will not work for left or right lines greater than the limits set inside the draw_lines() function.
+To mitigate that the limits will have to be increased which poses the risk of making the algorithm unable to filter correctly the irrelevant lines.
 The same holds for the region of interest choice.

 Another limitation is that the canny edges limits are set so that they work under conditions of relatively high contrast.
 As it becomes easily apparent in the final video, the road conditions can change so that the contrast suddenly becomes low.
-This makes the algorithm failing to detect it, thus potentially confusing a car that may rely on these results for navigation.
+This makes the algorithm failing to detect any line on the road, thus potentially confusing a car that may rely on these results for its navigation.

-This approach assumes only straight lines and is bound to fail whenever there are short turns like on the final video.
-In that case, it will be difficult for a self-driving to understand that there is a turn with the danger of it speeding instead of breaking.
+This approach assumes only straight lines and is bound to fail whenever there are short turns like on the challenge.mp4 video.
+In that case, it will be difficult for a self-driving car to understand that there is a turn with the danger of it speeding instead of breaking.

 Finally, this pipeline is limited to work only when there are no other cars in its field of view with high contrast lines printed on them, triangular traffic signs printed on the road, etc.